****** PREVIEW *****

 - Run containerized applications from pre-existing images stored in a centralized registry

 - Deploy images across the cluster

-- Triage and resolve issue reports from stakeholders and resolve
+- Triage and resolve issue reports from stakeholders

 - Standup up on Enterprise clusters with one UCP manager, one DTR replica, and one worker node